robinweser/react-layout-components/README.md

 ## Box
 Flexbox component.
 Use this for any kind of layout that needs flexbox.
 It can act as a container as well as an item.
+Box renders into a [Container](#container) which lets you use all Container props as well.

 ### Props
 | Property | Description |Default | Options |